aws-samples/non-profit-blockchain/ngo-fabric/README.md

 the Fabric network.
 The Fabric client node will be created in its own VPC, with VPC endpoints pointing to the Fabric network you created in Step 1.

+If you need to rerun this script, you will need to manually delete the keypair, as follows:

+* In the EC2 console, under Key Pairs, find the key pair in the correct region and delete it
+* In Cloud 9, in the home directory, `rm ~/<keyname>.pem`

 Execute the following script:

 ```